-Routine MCSAP travel includes annual Road Check as well as the National HM lane and the KMCA annual championships.
+Routine MCSAP travel includes annual Road Check, National HM lane, and 3 other lanes.
+The goal of these additional lanes are to remove unsafe drivers and vehicles while collaborating with our criminal interdiction and K-9 units to identify and apprehend human and drug trafficking operations.
+KHP will also work to identify and remove impaired CMV drivers from Kansas roadways.
+Kansas plans to saturate 3 separate areas of the state with high CMV traffic to ensure compliance through enforcement.
+This also includes the KMCA annual championships.
 In an effort to keep travel costs at a minimum, Kansas strategically stages these annual events throughout the state, typically Wichita, Kansas City and Salina, where the majority of our inspectors reside in order to keep per diem and overnight stays at a minimum.
 Approximately 20 people travel to each deployment and have overnight stays with per diem.
-The additional program travel is for the 100 plus programs MCSAP annually provides throughout the year.
+The additional program travel is for the 100 plus safety programs MCSAP annually provides throughout the year.
 All routine travel methods are by KHP state owned vehicles.
-Per Diem in state is \$55.00 per day and the lodging maximum is \$94.00 per night.
-This expense annually is projected to be \$37,000.00 based on projected 2018 Roadcheck, HM lane, championships and programs.
+Per Diem in state is \$55.00 per day and the lodging maximum is \$150.00 per night.
+This expense annually is projected to be \$24,837.00 based on projected 2019 Roadcheck, HM lane, championships and programs.